When will the Engagement process begin and what will it achieve?

 What services or support will the Foundation provide?

-That’s an important question and it’s one that will be answered directly from survivors’ voices gathered during the engagement process.
+That’s an important question and it will be answered directly from survivors’ voices gathered during the engagement process.

 How was the Interim Board chosen and how long will it be in place?

 It was necessary to form an Interim Board in order for funds to be established for the Foundation.
-The lead plaintiffs in the settlement—Marcia, Maggie, and Sharon—agreed to take on this responsibility and recruited support from child welfare experts who bring the necessary knowledge and credibility to help oversee the consultation process.
+The lead plaintiffs in the settlement—Sally and Maggie—agreed to take on this responsibility and recruited support from child welfare experts who bring the necessary knowledge and credibility to help oversee the consultation process.
 The Interim Board will remain in place for a limited period until the Engagement process is finished and an official Board can be elected.